 Like what we discussed in the introduction, Bulova is a brand that focuses on both design and innovation.
 One of the more recent technologies developed by the brand is the Bulova Curv, the world’s first curved chronograph movement.

-According to the brand’s website, the Curv collection of watches has an ergonomic design and a slim case that was possible with a chronograph movement before.
-According to Bulova, this watch is engineered with a high-performance movement which makes it extremely accurate: “an aerodynamic statement with a refined, contoured simplicity that exactly follows the wrist.”
+According to the brand’s website, the Curv collection of watches has an ergonomic design and a slim case possible with a chronograph movement before.
+According to Bulova, this watch is engineered with a high-performance movement which makes it highly accurate: “an aerodynamic statement with a refined, contoured simplicity that exactly follows the wrist.”

 Bulova Men’s Chronograph C Archive Series 96K101